mhixon4479/cs2-modded-server/documentation/docs/Create your Own Mapgroup.md

 `GameModeManager.json`<br>
 We want to add our new mapgroup to the list, following the proper json syntax pattern.
 In our example scenario, we would just simply add the line `"Casual-1.6",` near the top to keep things alphabetical.<br><br>

+`CS2-CustomVotes.json`<br>
+If you wish to create a short-command for your new mapgroup/mode, copy and paste previous use-cases from the included CS2-CustomVotes.json file, and paste to where in the .json you would like your new mapgroup to be included.<br>

+!!! note "Tip!"
+    Use a JSON Validator such as [Curious Concept's - JSON Formatter and Validator](https://jsonformatter.curiousconcept.com/) if you are running into errors.
+If you are using an IDE such as Microsoft Visual Studio, Atom, or Eclipse, it should have built-in json validation.

+#### Done!
 (restart server or change map?)That's it! 😎👍

 ### TL;DR